fixie360/blog/_posts/2021-02-09-s3-static-website.markdown

 >Your resume needs to be styled with CSS.
 No worries if you’re not a designer – neither am I. It doesn’t have to be fancy.
 But we need to see something other than raw HTML when we open the webpage.

-To speed things up I used a precompiled [example Bootstrap template](https://getbootstrap.com/docs/5.0/getting-started/download/#examples).
-For this project I chose Cover, a simple single page doc.
+To speed things up I used a pre-compiled [example Bootstrap template](https://getbootstrap.com/docs/5.0/getting-started/download/#examples).
+For this project I chose Cover, a simple single page site.
 This should suit me fine.
-I can edit the HTML and CSS to suit my needs later on.
+I can customise the HTML and CSS to suit my needs later on but for now it's a placeholder.

 As mentioned above, most of my time on this part of the project was spent trying to work out why the Cover template wasn't working straight out of the box.
 I used the Inspector in Chrome and saw there was a console error, unable to find `bootstrap.min.css`.